Making a Will

 Appointing an Executor

-The role of an Executor is a responsible one and while it can be tempting to choose your best friend or eldest child simply because it seems the right thing to do, it is important to consider whether the person you are thinking of naming as Executor has the capacity to carry out the role.
+The role of an Executor requires a lot of responsibility and while it can be tempting to choose your best friend or eldest child simply because it seems the right thing to do, it is important to consider whether the person you are thinking of naming as Executor has the capacity to carry out the role.

-It is important to seek legal advice prior to preparing or updating a Will.
+It is important to seek legal advice from our experienced Sydney Wills & Estates Lawyer prior to preparing or updating a Will.
 A validly prepared, properly witnessed and current Will is a good step in the right direction in ensuring that your assets are distributed how you want and to whom you want after your death.